tamer98/QA_Manual_tests/README.md

 ### `Main parameters for the tests`
 ---
-The tests will focus on assessing user authentication, access control mechanisms, role-specific interface elements, data manipulation capabilities, and system responses to varying permission levels.
+The tests focused on assessing user authentication, access control mechanisms, role-specific interface elements, data manipulation capabilities, and system responses to varying permission levels.
 Additionally, "end-to-end" tests will be designed to ensure seamless interaction between different roles within the system.

 ### `Tools used `
 ---